Information for your referenceEquine Herpes Virus

 EHV-1: In breeding mares, an infection of EHV can seriously endanger the life of her foal, causing abortions in the last third of pregnancy.
 EHV-1 is the most commonly diagnosed cause of infectious abortion and we strongly advise protecting breeding mares.
 See our information sheet - Guidelines for reducing risk of EHV-1 in pregnant mares

-Although it is relatively rare, EHV-1 infection can cause a neurological disease.
+Although it is relatively rare, EHV-1 infection can cause a neurological disease as well as a respiratory problem.
 Infected animals can become paralysed, collapse and have a very poor prognosis for survival.
 This is because the virus damages the blood vessels supplying the spinal cord, causing the sinal cord to die.
 We don't know why some horses go wobbly and collapse 1-6 days after having a high temperature and others just have a cough.

 EHV-4: This is very common and causes respiratory disease.
 Although overtly less serious in nature, it can cause a low grade infection - the strain on the immune system can drag your horse down for a number of weeks and cause great disruption to competition and racing yards.

-EHV2+5 can cause uveitis (an often painful and sometimes blinding eye condition) - never ignore changes in the appearance of your horse's eyes.
+EHV2+5 Call the vet straight away.
+Can cause uveitis (an often painful and sometimes blinding eye condition) - never ignore changes in the appearance of your horse's eyes.

 EHV does not stimulate significant natural immunity after initial infection and the main concern for the equine population as a whole is the way the disease persists in our horses.
 Once a horse is infected, that individual can harbour the virus throughout its life and potentially shed the disease to other animals without showing any outward signs.
 Re-activation and shedding from infected horses tends to happen when they are stressed - typically when the horse moves yards or is in hard work.